ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/configuring_environment.rst

 You can override it with an explicit value but its intention is to be automatically deduced to point to the PIConGPU installation in use.
+Although it appears in ``required_information`` together with the preset's other required parameters, it is always pre-filled from the installation path, so you normally never have to set it yourself.

 Presets
 -------